tossowski/Olive/README.md

 * Our model does not prepend the standard array of image patch features to the LLM decoder input to speed up training and inference and be memory-friendly.
 This loses some information from the background, but we have found that the model can still understand object level detail and display scene content awareness.

 * We experiment with object level retrieval to generalize to unseen visual concepts.

-More details can be found in the paper.
-We also illustrate example usage in the gif below:

 ### Setup